Donaldttt/vim-global-statusline/README.md

 A plugin implements a global statusline(like the one in neovim) in vim.

-(need vim9 with patch 9.0.0036, check using `:echo has('patch36')`.
-Without it characters at win split positions will be blocked)
+(needs vim9 with patch 9.0.0036 to work perfectly, check using `:echo has('patch36')`.
+For other vim version the characters at win split positions on statusline will be blocked)

 ## Options